16 Fun Facts About Pokémon Go To Know Before Your Next Poké Ball Throw

 Pokémon Go's release in the USA happened on July 6, 2016.
 That same day, two other countries also launched the game: New Zealand and Australia.

-Not long after them, other countries also made it available in their app stores.
+Not long after that, other countries also made it available in their app stores.
 The UK, for example, released it a week later, on July 14, 2016.

 The game’s success was glaring.
 It broke several world records across different categories; for instance, most downloaded game, fastest mobile game to generate $100 million, and most money made by a game.